testcontainers/testcontainers-go/docs/features/follow_logs.md

 !!!warning
 	This method is not recommended, as it requires you to manually manage the `LogConsumer` lifecycle.
 	We recommend using the `ContainerRequest` struct to associate `LogConsumer`s, as it's the simplest and most straightforward method.
-	If you use both methods, you can get an error, as the `StartLogProducer` function will be called twice, which is not allowed.
+	If you use both methods, you can get an error, as the `StartLogProducer` function could be called twice, which is not allowed.

 	As a consequence, this lifecycle (`StartLogProducer`, `FollowOutput` and `StopLogProducer) will be **deprecated** in the future, delegating the control to the library.